SupaeroDataScience/stochastic/src/docs/index.md

 16/11 | [Evolutionary Strategies](2_es.html) | Population-based methods, 1+1 ES, CMA-ES |
 23/11 | [Genetic Algorithms](3_ga.html) | Genetic Algorithm, Multi-Objective Optimization, NSGA-II |
 01/12 | [Project](project.html) | Project |

+## Resources

+The 2nd year elective class [EISC217: Evolutionary Computation](https://d9w.github.io/evolution/) goes into further detail on many of these same topics and introduces new topics such as genetic programming and quality diversity.

+The [Introduction to Evolutionary Computing](https://link.springer.com/book/10.1007/978-3-662-44874-8) book by A.
+E. Eiben is recommended as reading for this class.